amansgith/chunkstore-file-manager-cpp/README.md

 ## 🛠 Requirements

-Make sure the following are pre-installed on your system:
+Make sure the following are pre-installed on your system (Installation guides may vary according to OS):

 - [cpp-httplib](https://github.com/yhirose/cpp-httplib)
 - C++20 compatible compiler